NegiAakash/100DaysOfProject/Project 1(Quiz App)/README.md

 # 100DaysOfProject

-# Project 1 of 100 Days of Project
+# Project 1 of 20 for 100DaysOfProject

 This is the first project challenges in Codedamn 100DaysOfProject.
 A Quiz app made with HTML,CSS and JS.